effectfully-ou/sketches/extensible-monadic-lenses/README.md

 E.g. `('a', ('b', 'c')) & _2 ./ _2 %~ succ` results in `('b','d')` and `(./)` supports monadic lenses as well: `('d', var) & _2 ./ _Var %~ succ` is essentially the same as `Var.mutate_ var succ`.

-It is also possible to zoom into a state monadically:
+It's also possible to zoom into a state monadically:

 ```haskell
 (!/)